 About

-In 2021, I created my first choreographic work, Electric Life, with Elisabeth Borgermans — a leap straight into large-scale choreography.
-Set to Stravinsky’s Petrouchka and performed by nine young dancers, the piece was met with critical acclaim and performed on several occasions with a full symphonic orchestra.
+In 2021, I created my first choreographic work, Electric Life, in collaboration with Elisabeth Borgermans.
+Set to Stravinsky’s Petrouchka and performed by nine young dancers, it explored the score’s abrupt shifts and abundance of ideas as a reflection on modernity and the body’s place within it.

 I’m also part of Y-Collective, an artist collective working to connect Brussels youth with dance and the wider arts.